aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/README.md

 ## Overview

-This project documents three simulated helpdesk tickets created in Spiceworks Core Plan.
-The focus is on ticket workflow, support documentation, user communication, resolution notes, and escalation awareness.
+This project documents simulated helpdesk tickets created in Spiceworks.

+The focus is on ticket workflow, support documentation, basic user-facing ticket notes, and escalation awareness.
-## Tools Used

-- Spiceworks Help Desk
-- Windows 10/11 practice environment
-- Browser-based ticketing interface

 ## Practiced Ticket Scenarios